martrewes/PossibleScanningSolution/README.md

 ## How to Use
 The way it works is simple:
-* The operator will open the KTP scanning application as normal, and scan the first barcode and entering the correct data on the traceability sheet
+* The operator will open the scanning application as normal, and scan the first barcode and entering the correct data on the traceability sheet
 * The operator will then open this application
 * Scan the First and Last barcodes in the strip
 * Click Submit and let it do its thing!
 The program will "scan" [type] each barcode and hit Enter.
 (First barcode is ommited as it has already been scanned)

 # Changelog

+## 26/04/2020 #2
+* The program will now find the window to scan into, instead of relying on Alt+Tab (will save a lot of confusion/error)

 ## 26/04/2020
 * Added a confirmation dialog that also contains total number of labels to "scan"